5 Important Things To Consider About Divorce And Debt

 What is the interest rate?

-Generally speaking, paying off higher interest rate debt will give you a bigger benefit. since your interest payments will be lower.
+Generally speaking, paying off higher interest rate debt will give you a bigger benefit.

 Is it secured debt or unsecured debt?